LAZARUS1618/py_API/README.md

 # py_API
-This repository is intended to contain all of the scripts related to API calls or construction.
+This repository is intended to contain all of the scripts related to APIs or SQL queries.